yashburshe/CS4530-Fall-2025/tutorials/week3-socketio.md

 # What is Socket.IO?

 Socket.IO is a library that enables real-time, bidirectional, and persistent communication between client(s) and server(s).
-Bi-directional means that both the client and the server can send or receive messages.
+Bidirectional means that both the client and the server can send or receive messages.
 These features make it particularly useful for applications requiring continuous data sharing, such as live dashboards and chat apps.

 ## How Does It Work?